vprusso/toqito/docs/content/contributing-guide.md

     feature, navigate to your fork of `|toqito⟩` on GitHub and open a [pull
     request(PR)](https://help.github.com/articles/using-pull-requests/)
     .
-Note that after you launch a PR from one of your fork\'s branches, all subsequent commits to that branch will be added to the open pull request automatically.
+Note that after you launch a PR from one of your fork's branches, all subsequent commits to that branch will be added to the open pull request automatically.
 Each commit added to the PR will be validated for mergeability, compilation and test suite compliance; the results of these tests will be visible on the PR page.
-3. If you\'re adding a new feature, you must add test cases and documentation.
+3. If you're adding a new feature, you must add test cases and documentation.
 See [Adding a new feature](#adding-a-new-feature) for a detailed checklist.
 4. When the code is ready to go, make sure you run the test suite using `pytest`, `ruff`, etc.
-5. When you\'re ready to be considered for merging, comment on your PR that it is ready for a review to let the `|toqito⟩` devs know that the changes are complete.
+5. When you're ready to be considered for merging, comment on your PR that it is ready for a review to let the `|toqito⟩` devs know that the changes are complete.
 The code will not be reviewed until you have commented so, the continuous integration workflow passes, and